SamChristy/trajectory.js/README.md

 ### Explanation
 This program is designed to compute the trajectories of projectiles and generate graphs inside your browser!
 I created it as a weekend project to help me cheat at archery.
-It actually functions as a practical tool and I've found that it matches both the real-world data and the results of my 40# English longbow on the range quite well.
+It actually functions as a practical tool and I’ve found that it matches both the real-world data and the results of my 40# English longbow on the range quite well.
 It is also suitable for modelling other sub-sonic projectiles, such as tennis balls and air rifle pellets, providing that you know its drag coefficient (e.g. 0.5 for a sphere).

 ### Instructions
-To use the program, simply enter the projectile's parameters and click 'Plot Trajectory'.
+To use the program, simply enter the projectile’s parameters and click ‘Plot Trajectory’.
 To generate a copy of your graph that can be saved, click ‘Generate PNG’.
 After the image pops up, you can save it by right-clicking it and selecting ‘Save As…’ (the exact phrase varies with different web browsers).

-I’ve put the default values to those of a 3/8” steel ball-bearing, shot at an angle of 5 degrees with an initial velocity of 80 metres/second, as an example.
+I’ve put the default values to those of a 3/8" steel ball-bearing, shot at an angle of 5 degrees with an initial velocity of 80 metres/second, as an example.
 The blue line represents the trajectory with air resistance; the red line the trajectory without air resistance, i.e. in a vacuum; and the purple line the projectile’s kinetic energy, expressed as a percentage of its initial (this might be